aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-griddesktop/working-with-cells/accessing-cells-in-a-worksheet/_index.md

 ---
-title: Accessing Cells in a Worksheet
+title: Access GridCell in a Worksheet
 type: docs
 weight: 10
-url: /net/accessing-cells-in-a-worksheet/
+url: /net/aspose-cells-griddesktop/access-cell-in-a-worksheet/
+keywords: GridDesktop,GridCell,get cell
+description: This article introduces how to get cell object (GridCell) in the Worksheet in GridDesktop.
 ---

 {{% alert color="primary" %}}